qbic-pipelines/rnadeseq/docs/usage.md

 ### `--genome`

 Which genome to use for analysis, e.g. GRCh37; see /conf/igenomes.config for which genomes are available.
-When running the pipeline with rsem or salmon and/or with pathway analysis, this parameter is required unless you separately provide the parameters `--gtf` (if rsem/salmon), `--organism`, `--library` and `--keytype` (these three if pathway analysis).
-If your target genome has not been fully implemented (i.e. the entries for library, organism and keytype are missing), please open a new issue (https://github.com/qbic-pipelines/rnadeseq/issues).
+When running the pipeline with rsem or salmon and/or with pathway analysis, this parameter is required unless you separately provide the parameters `--gtf` (if rsem/salmon), `--organism`, `--species_library` and `--keytype` (these three if pathway analysis).
+If your target genome has not been fully implemented (i.e. the entries for species_library, organism and keytype are missing), please open a new issue (https://github.com/qbic-pipelines/rnadeseq/issues).

 ### `--gtf`